amreyes11/Final-Project-Grp-4/README.md

 We will be analyzing California counties’ poverty levels with California counties, hospitals, and performance level based on hospital procedures performed between 2016-2020 to determine and evaluate if poverty levels correlate with hospital performance and how impactful it is.

+## Current Project Status
+* Compiling tables and tableau visuals into a single PowerPoint
+* Selecting visuals for best analysis and application to our questions
+* Preparing Powerpoint for final Presentation

 # Expectations
 * We expect counties with higher cases of poverty to have lower performance ratings of hospital procedures performed compared to hospitals in counties with less cases of poverty.
 * We expect to see a higher number of adverse cases and a higher risk adjusted rate in more poverty-ridden counties with worse hospital ratings than in less poverty-ridden counties.